mfkramer227/mfkramer227.github.io/README.md

 ![Picture](https://github.com/mfkramer227/mfkramer227.github.io/blob/main/Shark%20Attacks%20Worldwide%20(2).jpg?raw=true)
 Source: [International Shark Attack File- Yearly Worldwide Summary](https://www.floridamuseum.ufl.edu/shark-attacks/yearly-worldwide-summary/)

 This infographic displays the breakdown of shark attack classfication by frequency using data from 2024.
-All of that data included is from the Yearly WorldWide Shark Attack Summary (2024) within the International Shark Attack File from the Florida Museum.
+All of the data is from the Yearly WorldWide Shark Attack Summary (2024) within the International Shark Attack File from the Florida Museum.
 There was a total of 88 shark attacks in 2024, with 47 unprovoked attacks.
 This is down from the 5-year average of 64 unprovoked shark attacks globally.
 Unprovoked attacks are the most common classification of shark attacks.
 The majority of shark attacks occur in the United States (60% of unprovoked attacks).
 Australia is the next leading location, however there are significantly less attacks there annually.

 ## Lehigh-Lafeyette Rivalry History

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=v2:2PACX-1vQVQDgsqANK1jH-gU3EikwG9ghDH94KD1XVWjqFsohU2SUVXr8iCbU7Jpq-AjsLfCR6hadtjBJwrpzU&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

+This interactive timeline displays key moments in the history of the Lehigh-Lafayette Rivalry.
+The event infromation and dates are sourced from Lehigh University's archive and [Wikipedia](https://en.wikipedia.org/wiki/The_Rivalry_(Lafayette%E2%80%93Lehigh)).
+The photo credits are displayed under each picture and come from a variety of sources.
+The Lehigh-Lafayette Rivalry is the most played and longest uninterrupted college football rivalry.
+The most recent game was played on November 23, 2024 and was the 160th Rivalry meeting.

 ## History of Pi Beta Phi Fraternity

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=v2:2PACX-1vQG1kAroXcyBJ8I7eYlbDjfnUfB_uyGRCbADNWQZc192BfJdzfRAp88onmyUX3S9eCkRHeLg8OkWTat&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

+This interactive timeline displays key moments in the foudning and history of Pi Beta Phi Fraternity.
+The event dates and details are from [Pi Beta Phi's website](https://www.pibetaphi.org/).
+The photo credits are written under each picture and come Pi Beta Phi archives.
+Pi Beta Phi was the first secret society of women and is contemporarily known as a sorority despite it being named Pi Beta Phi fraternity.
+It was founded in 1867 and has recognized over 206 chapters across the United States and Canada since then.

 ## Chart of Lehigh University Undergraduate Enrollment
 ![Picture](https://github.com/mfkramer227/mfkramer227.github.io/blob/main/Fall_2024_Lehigh_University_Undergraduate_Enrollment_Percent_of_Undergraduate_Enrollment_chartbuilder%20(1).png?raw=true)